- Gain an edge with undergraduate research

 - Cellular and molecular responses of plants to stress

 - Evaluation of genetic damage caused by pesticides in mammalian systems

 As a biology major, you can participate in travel study programs to explore the diversity and complexity of organisms and their natural habitat both in the U.S. and abroad.
 Places you could go include:

 - The American Southwest

-As a biology major, you will be guided through an intensive training through internships, shadowing, or undergraduate summer research experience.
+As a biology major, you will be guided through intensive training through internships, shadowing, or undergraduate summer research experience.
 Recent students and graduates completed training at:

 - Good Zoo, Wheeling, WV